Skip to main content

 Absences

-• Students enrolling in a PE course after the first meeting must count those absences as part of the allotted absences for that course.
+• The first day of class is recommended for all and required in some courses.
+Students enrolling in a PE course after the start date, must count any missed classes as part of the allotted absences for that course.

 • Students enrolling in and attending a PE course and then transferring to another course in the same semester, shall have the previously attended classes credited to the new course.
 It is the student's responsibility to have the previous instructor email the new instructor their attendance record.